imsaumil/pyDSS_GUI_NCSU_ABB/README.md

 pip install -r .\requirements.txt
 ```

-##### 3) Verify successful installation of required dependencies and launch application using following command.
+##### 3) Verify successful installation of required dependencies and launch application using following command on the terminal.
 ```
 python main.py
 ```